Emotional intelligence is a necessity for every leader.

 Nobody wants to work with a cruel taskmaster or, even worse, an unfeeling robot.
 Leaders should make every effort to connect with co-workers on a personal level.

-While in the past, the boss was an aloof and distant figure, attempting to fulfill this same role is simply not effective in the modern workplace.
+While in the past, the boss was an aloof and distant figure, attempting to fulfil this same role is simply not effective in the modern workplace.

 A generation shift is occurring as millennials enter the job force, and they will quickly dominate multiple industries as retirements increase.